Cooking and Dining the Abruzzi

 Enjoy a trip to the Adriatic Coast for a guided tour of Vasto and its historical center, shopping, and a sightseeing tour of the coast's unique "Trabocco" fishing houses.
 Depending on the weather and the season, you may be able to enjoy a fishing experience at the Trabocco, an old fishing house sitting in the middle of the sea – a very special treat.
 Shoe shopping seems to be a national sport in Italy, and you will find a huge selection in the local boutiques and outlets, along with lingerie, jewelry and more.
 You will then relax at the best restaurant in town, where you will be served a seafood sampling feast.

 You will learn peasant food recipes of the old world – what was once considered lowly fare is now super-gourmet.
 You will create a superb vegetarian dish and follow up by preparing the best almond biscotti ever made, with an Abruzzo twist.
 In the afternoon you are free to walk around town savoring the peaceful environment in the small village of Carunchio, or you may enjoy a hike on a trail close by.
-You may instead choose to attend a mosaic class.
-A local artist, known as “the David,” will be helping you make a small mosaic piece to take home and treasure as a souvenir.
+You may instead choose to attend a watercolor class, with a local artist, who will be helping you make an artistic piece to take home and treasure as a souvenir.

 Get ready for another excursion – a tour to Agnone in the region of Molise, where you can watch old-world production of mozzarella, ricotta cheeses and caciocavallo.
 Agnone is famous for its quality cheese, especially the caciocavallo, which is a gourmet version of provolone.
 Then you will visit an historic artisan bell foundry where you will learn about each phase of manufacturing these unique bells that are still created for Vatican City.
 Lunch will be gourmet street food, a porchetta sandwich paired with a fine Italian beer.
 After a leisurely lunch and short rest, you will learn how to make pizza with a variety of vegetables, meats and cheeses – in the Abruzzo way.
 Stretch the pizza dough, top with many fresh ingredients, and throw it into an artisan wood-fired oven; the result is a crunchy, thin-crusted, flavorful pizza.
 Taste and discover how these ingredients are a big part of the Abruzzese cuisine.